ibm-cloud-docs/key-protect/import-root-keys.md

     ```
     {: codeblock}

-## Base64 encoding your key material
+## Base64-encoding your key material
 {: #how-to-encode-root-key-material}

 When importing an existing root key, it is required to include the encrypted key